How to Get a Personal Loan Without Proof of Income

 Title loan against a vehicle

 A title loan against your vehicle can provide quick money at a costly interest rate.
 These loans are best for short-term borrowing because the interest rates and fees are so high.
-However, the lender typically does not require proof of income or a credit check.
+However, the lender typically doesn’t require proof of income or a credit check.
 Title loans use the value and equity of your vehicle as collateral to secure the loan.

-Pawnshop loan
+Pawn-shop loan

-Pawnshops lend against a variety of items based on their perceived value.
-The pawnshop holds onto your asset until you repay the loan.
-Typically, you have a set amount of time to repay the loan to buy back your asset before the pawnshop allows others to buy it from its inventory.
-In other words, the pawnshop will sell your item to someone else if you don't pay back your loan quickly.
+Pawn shops lend against a variety of items based on their perceived value.
+The pawn shop holds onto your asset until you repay the loan.
+Typically, you have a set amount of time to repay the loan to buy back your asset before the pawn shop allows others to buy it from its inventory.
+In other words, the pawn shop will sell your item to someone else if you don't pay back your loan quickly.

 » MORE: Best ways to borrow money